Linear combinations of latents in generative models: subspaces and beyond: Experiments

+For the application of interpolation, we compare our proposed LOL to linear interpolation (LERP), spherical linear interpolation (SLERP), and Norm-Aware Optimization (NAO)~\cite{samuel2024norm}.

-For the centroid determination we compare to NAO, the Euclidean centroid $\bar{\bm{x}} = \frac{1}{K}\sum_{k=1}^K \bm{x}_k$ and two transformations thereof; "standardized Euclidean", where $\bar{\bm{x}}$ is subsequently standardized to have mean zero and unit variance (as SD 2.1 assumes), and "mode norm Euclidean", where $\bar{\bm{x}}$ is rescaled for its norm to equal the (square root of the) mode of $\chi^2(D)$, the chi-squared distribution with $D$ degrees of freedom, which is the maximum likelihood norm given that $\bm{x}$ has been generated from a unit Gaussian with $D$ dimensions.
-For each class, we form 10 3-groups, 10 5-groups, 4 10-group and 1 25-group, sampled without replacement per group, for a total of 1250 centroids per method.
-For more details on the experiment setup and settings, see Section~\ref{sec:setup_details} in the appendix.
+For the centroid determination we compare to NAO, the Euclidean centroid $\bar{\bm{x}} = \frac{1}{K}\sum_{k=1}^K \bm{x}_k$ and two transformations thereof; ``standardised Euclidean'', where $\bar{\bm{x}}$ is subsequently standardised to have mean zero and unit variance (as SD 2.1 assumes), and ``mode norm Euclidean'', where $\bar{\bm{x}}$ is rescaled for its norm to equal the maximum likelihood norm $\sqrt D$.
+For each class, we form 10 3-groups, 10 5-groups, 4 10-groups and 1 25-group, sampled without replacement per group, for a total of 1250 centroids per method.
+For more details on the experiment setup and settings, see Appendix~\ref{sec:setup_details}.